TERREMEMBER/znbase/docs/content/stable/architecture/transactions/explicit-locking.md

 In scenarios where too many transactions do not conflict with each other, optimistic concurrency control is a good strategy.
 This is generally the case in high-volume systems.
 For example, most web applications have short-lived the connections to the database.

-YugabyteDB opts for optimistic concurrency in the case of simple transactions.
+ZNbaseDB opts for optimistic concurrency in the case of simple transactions.
 This is achieved by assigning a random priority to each of the transactions.
 In the case of a conflict, the transaction with a lower priority is aborted.
 Some transactions that get aborted due to a conflict are internally retried while others result in an error to the end application.

 ### Pessimistic concurrency control